MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-manage-company-configuration-in-a-worksheet.md

 ---
 title: Manage Company Configuration in a Worksheet
-description: The configuration worksheet is the central location in which you can plan, track, and perform your company configuration work.
+description: If you use RapidStart Services, the configuration worksheet is the central location in which you can plan, track, and perform your company configuration work.
 author: SorenGP